MattS8/IRSmartHub/README.md

  - **groups**: A list of groups the user is associated with. ***NOTE***: Upon creating a new user, a *personal group* is automatically added.
 This group is the default location for any created Commands.
  - **Group Invitations**: A list of invitations to groups the user can join.
 Any user can add their invitation to this list.

+ ### Hub
+ Information about a hub that has been set up and is ready to use.
+Hubs are keyed by their MAC address (which is conisderd their uid for this project).
+ - **name**: Name given by user who initially set up device.
+This is used to help users distinguish between different hubs
+ - **owner**: The uid of the user who initially set up this device.
+ - **ownerUsername**: The username of the user who initially set up this device.

 ### Remote Profile
 Contains a collection of pre-programmed actions.
 - **name**: A custom name given by the creator of the remote profile.